chengshiwen/influx-proxy/README.md

 * Cache data to file when write failed, then rewrite.
 * Support multiple databases to create and store.
 * Support database sharding with consistent hash.
-* Support custom hash key of database sharding.
+* Support custom hash key and shard key of database sharding.
 * Support tools to rebalance, recovery, resync and cleanup.
 * Load config file and no longer depend on python and redis.
 * Support both rp and precision parameter when writing data.